jorop/landscaping-docs/docs/settings.md

 Projection mode for imported GIS data.
 This should be set before importing any data and never changed when working on a map.

+> All data must have a CRS with unit meter.
+If the CRS has unit degree, the projection mode has to be set to `Automatically reproject to appropriate UTM CRS`

 #### Automatically reproject to appropriate UTM CRS

 UTM CRS (Coordinate Reference System) will be determined by the first imported heightmap or shapefile.
 On Mapbox Imports this will be EPSG:3857.
 All imported data will then be reprojected to the determined CRS.